 SQL: MIN Function

-The SQL MIN function returns the minimum value of an expression.
+The SQL MIN function is used to return the minimum value of an expression in a SELECT statement.

 The syntax for the SQL MIN function is: